rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

     Thus saith the LORD, thy redeemer, and he that formed thee from the womb, I am the LORD that maketh all things; that stretcheth forth the heavens alone; that spreadeth abroad the earth by myself.

-The old covenant is the foundation from which we can understand the new covenant, and the coming of Christ.
+The old covenant is the foundation from which we can understand the new covenant, and the necessity of Christ.